-The surgery has a patient group that have a say in the way your local health services are delivered.
+The surgery encourages patients to be involved in relevant issues relating to provision of their healthcare.
+This means having a say in the way your local health services are delivered.

 Why have a Patient Group?